ForgeRock/forgeops/helm/forgerock-metrics/README.md

 the metrics which are visible through Graphs.

 Dashboards for ForgeRock products are added to the helm/forgerock-metrics/dashboards folder.
 Any new dashboards must be formatted. using the script ```bin/format-grafana-dashboards.sh```.
 The dashboards are automatically added to a configmap and imported into Grafana.
+For more info, see 'Import Custom Grafana Dashboards' in the 'How Tos' section below.

 <br />